mpvsaideep/Fake-News-Prediction/README.md

 # Fake-News-Prediction
-Fake News Predictor Using LSTM Approach With 92% Accuracy.
+Fake News Predictor Using LSTM Approach, works With 92% Accuracy on the dataset.